enrightc/Gothams-Dark-Decisions/README.md

 - Github pages: Used for hosting the deployed website.
 - Gitpod: Used for development as a cloud-based Integrtated Development Environment (IDE).

 # TESTING
-various aspects of the quiz application have undergone robust testing, including functionality, user interaction, appearence and performance through manual and automated testing methods.
+The Gotham's Dark Decisions quiz underwent comprehensive testing to ensure functionality, user engagement, and compatibility across various platforms.
+Both manual and automated testing methods were employed to scrutinise every aspect of the quiz.

 ## Manual Testing
-Manual testing, which fundamentally focuses on human interaction, provided an opportunity to identify and correct bugs, whilst providing an insight to how users interact with and perceive the quiz.
-During the manual testing process, each feature of the quiz was thoroughly inspected, its browser compatibility assessed, the quiz's responsiveness across a range of devices was evaluated as well as the user stories.
+Manual testing focused on real-world user interactions, ensuring each quiz feature functioned as intended and provided a seamless user experience.
+This hands-on approach helped identify and rectify any issues, ensuring the quiz aligns with user expectations and stories.

 ### Feature testing:
 For each feature the expected outcomes and actual outcomes are clearly defined for each feature, making it easy to assess whether the application meets the requirements.
 This process makes it easier to identify and address any issues or discrepancies that may arise and also serves as a reference point for other developers to understand the expected behaviour of a feature.